Comparing Abode to Scout and SimplisafeBy - 01/10/2019

 abode Sensors and Keypad

-The second device abode offers is the Door/Window Contact.
+Let’s start with Door/Window Contacts.
 The contact sensors will monitor doors, cabinets, windows, or anything that opens and closes. abode even promises that the sensors will run on battery for 10+ years.
 The door/window sensor comes in multiple flavors including mini (really small), recessed (invisible installation), and slim (invisible installation without drilling).

 - Easy Installation